 by John Brown,

 Taking your bicycle when you travel is not always possible, but don’t give up on the idea of riding altogether.
-Renting a bicycle or e-bike is an easy way to experience new places.
+Renting a bike or e-bike is an easy way to experience new places.
 Plus, it lets you try a new bike you may want to buy when you get home.
 So, before you travel, here are a few tips to get you going

 In the photo above, a visitor to the Twin Cities is being helped by the staff at One Ten Cycles in Mendota Heights, a couple of miles south of the MSP Airport.